 Hollins is a rather informal campus.
-We do have standards of proper dress but there is no need to purchase an entirely new "college ward-robe" before you come.
+We do have standards of proper dress but there is no need to purchase an entirely new "college wardrobe" before you come.
 Also your closet may not be large enough for the year's clothing, thus, it is advisable to bring only one season's clothing at a time.

-For classes we wear skirts and blouses or sweaters, shirtwaists and loafers.
+For classes dress is casual.
 You will want a few "good" dresses, a suit, and heels, of course, for special occasions.
 (A short white dress is worn to the White Gift Service in December, but don't buy one especially for the service; a summer dress will be fine.)
 Slacks and bermuda-length shorts are seen around campus during "spare" time.
 Then if you enjoy sports, you will want to bring your own sports clothes and equipment.